Vinai/warden/docs/configuration/magento2-testing.md

        'page-cache-redis-port' => 6379,
    ];
    ```
+   Please note that when using the `tmp-mysql` container, the test DB will have to be re-initialized whenever the environment is shut down and started up again.
+If you prefer, you can use `'db-host' => 'db'` and `'db-user' => 'magento'` instead.
+This will make the integration tests run a little bit slower, but the test DB will persist between environment restarts.

 3. You need to create `etc/config-global.php` based on `config-global.php.dist`.
 This is your container for Config data - for example: Configuration of Elasticsearch connection!